bseltz-cohesity/scripts/powershell/protectLinux/README.md

 * -exclusionList: a text file list of exclusion paths
 * -skipNestedMountPoints: (6.3 and below) if omitted, nested mount points will not be skipped
 * -skipNestedMountPointTypes: (6.4 and above) comma separated list of mount point types to skip (e.g. nfs, xfs)
+* -replaceRules: if ommited, inclusions/exclusions are appended to existing server rules (if any)
-* -overwriteAll: overwrite existing inclusions/exclusions for all servers in job
+* -allServers: inclusions/exclusions are applied to all servers in the job